 One of the key points for integrating diverse ontologies is providing methodologies for building ontologies whose taxonomic structure is clean and untangled in order to facilitate the understanding, comparison and integration of concepts.
-Several efforts are focussing on providing engineering principles to build ontologies, for example [Gómez-Pérez, 1998; 1999].
-Another approach [Guarino and Welty, 2000a; 2000b] concentrates on providing means to perform an ontological analysis which gives prospects for better taxonomies.
-This analysis is based on on a rigorous analysis of the ontological meta-properties of taxonomic nodes, which are based on the philosophical notions of unity, identity, rigidity and dependence [Guarino and Welty, 2000c].
+Several efforts are focusing on providing engineering principles to build ontologies, for example [6, 7].
+Another approach [11, 12] concentrates on providing means to perform an ontological analysis which gives prospects for better taxonomies.
+This analysis is based on on a rigorous analysis of the ontological meta-properties of taxonomic nodes, which are based on the philosophical notions of unity, identity, rigidity and dependence [13].

-When the knowledge encompassed in ontologies built for different purposes needs to be integrated inconsistencies can become evident.
-Many types of ontological inconsistencies have been defined in the literature, for instance in [Visser et al., 1998] and the ontology environments currently available try to deal with these inconsistencies, such as SMART [Fridman Noy and Musen, 1999] and CHIMAERA [McGuinness et al., 2000].
+When the domain knowledge associated with different agents needs to be integrated, inconsistencies can become evident.
+Many types of ontological inconsistencies have been defined in the literature, for instance in [30] and there are ontology environments currently available that try to deal with these inconsistencies, such as SMART [4] and CHIMAERA [17].
 Here we broadly classify inconsistencies in ontologies into two types: structural and semantic.
 We define structural inconsistencies as those that arise because of differences in the properties that describe a concept.
 Structural inconsistencies can be detected and resolved automatically with limited intervention from the domain expert.
 For example, a concept C can be defined in two different ontologies $O_1$ and $O_2$ in terms of an attribute A that is specified as taking values in two different domains $D_1$ in $O_1$ and $D_2$ in $O_2$ , where $D_1 \subseteq D_2$ .
 Structural inconsistencies can be detected and resolved automatically with limited intervention from the domain expert.

 Semantic inconsistencies are caused by the knowledge content of diverse ontologies which differs both in semantics and in level of granularity of the representation.
 They affect those attributes that are actually representing concept features and not relations with other concepts.
 Semantic inconsistencies require a deeper knowledge on the domain.
-Examples of semantic inconsistencies can be found in [McGuinness et al., 2000; Tamma and Bench-Capon, 2000].
+Examples of semantic inconsistencies can be found in [17, 28].
 Adding semantics to the concept descriptions can be beneficial in solving this latter type of conflict, because a richer concept description provides more scope to resolve possible inconsistencies.